sqlxpert/step-stay-stopped-aws-rds-aurora/README.md

 - Prevent people from directly invoking the Step Function.

 - Separate production workloads.
-Although this tool only stops databases that _AWS_ is starting after they've been stopped for 7 days, the Step Function could stop _any_ database if invoked directly, with a contrived event as input.
+Although this tool only stops databases that _AWS_ is starting after they've been stopped for 7&nbsp;days, the Step Function could stop _any_ database if invoked directly, with a contrived event as input.
 You might choose not to deploy this tool in AWS accounts used for production, or you might add a custom IAM policy to the function role, denying authority to stop certain production databases (`AttachLocalPolicy` in CloudFormation).